Barely Lethal: Post-production

 On July 7, 2014, it was announced that Mateo Messina would be scoring the music for the film.
 The film originally received an R rating by the Motion Picture Association of America (MPAA), but the filmmakers appealed for PG-13 rating without having to cut or edit any scenes.
-The film is now rated PG-13 on appeal for 'sexual material, teen drinking, language, drug references and some action violence'.
+The film is now rated PG-13 on appeal for 'sexual material, teen drinking, language, drug references, and some action violence'.

 The film debuts the original song "You Don't Know Me", performed by The Rumor Mill with Chetti, which plays over the opening title sequence.

 Release

-On February 25, 2015, the film was acquired by A24 and DirecTV before being released in theaters and on demand with a planned release in 2015 by A24.
+On February 25, 2015, the film was acquired by A24 and DirecTV before being released in theaters and on-demand with a planned release in 2015 by A24.
 The film was released on DirecTV Cinema on April 30, 2015.
 The film was released in a limited release and through video on demand beginning on May 29, 2015.
 The film was released in the United Kingdom on August 28, 2015, in select cinemas and was released through video-on-demand and on DVD and Blu-ray on October 26, 2015, by Signature Entertainment.

-Critical response

-On Rotten Tomatoes, the film holds an approval rating of 26% based on 35 reviews, and an average rating of 4.26/10.
-On Metacritic, the film has a weighted average scored 44 out of 100, based on 10 critics, indicating "mixed or average reviews".